teksander/geth-argos/README.md

 ==                                   ==
 =======================================

-This Branch is used to onchain malicious/faulty robot detection experiments.
+This Branch is made for onchain malicious/faulty robot detection experiments.

 Derived from MarketForaging experiments by Hanqing Zhao <hzhao@cim.mcgill.ca>